loafey/master-thesis/Thesis/5.0. Usage/main.typ

     fibbonaci numbers 30 to 40 in the two different implementions.
 Each number was ran and timed 100 times.
     Time is measured in milliseconds, and displayed in a logarithmic manner.
-    The C version was compiled using GCC using O0 and O3.
+    The C version was compiled using GCC with O0 and O3.
   ],
   [#canvas(
       {